gnithin/Notes/Notes/Regex/RegexNotes.md

 May'st hear the merry din.
 ```

-The `sub` method also has this nice feature where instead of using the replacement string, you can pass a callback method that accepts a `match` object and will return a replacement string.
-This is useful when you want to perform some kind of logic.
+The `sub` method also has this nice feature where instead of using the replacement string, you can pass a callback method that accepts a `match` object, which will return a replacement string.
+This is useful when you want to perform some kind of logic-based replacement.

 ```python
 # This is basically replacing all the archaic pronouns into modern ones